Argentina Citizenship

 Argentine Citizenship Application from Abroad: Procedure and Considerations

-– If you were born in the US (for example) and currently live there, you can handle your birth certificate registration and Argentine citizenship all in one go at the Embassy during a single appointment.
+For those who were born in the US and currently live there, you can handle your birth certificate registration and Argentine citizenship all in one go at the Embassy during a single appointment.

 Argentine Residency Processing at the Embassy